Uploading Comma-Separated Text Data into an Access Table.

 Microsoft Access already has built-in data Import and Export options.

-Here, we will learn how to read a Text File containing the names of Employees, each separated by a comma, and write them into a new Access table.
+Here, we will read a Text File having the Employee names, each separated by a comma, and write them into a new Access table.
 An Image of a sample text file is given below:

 An Image of the output Access Table, with a single column, is given below for reference.

-First, create a text file using Notepad or any other text editor, and enter some sample data.
+First, create a Text file in Notepad or in any Text editor, and enter some sample data.
 Each line should contain a few names (people or products) separated by commas.
 Place each set of items on a new line, as shown in the earlier example.

-Save the Text file with the name: Names.txt, in your database folder, or in any folder you like.
+Save the Text file as Names.txt in your database folder, or in any folder you like.

 Open your Access Database to try out the Program given below.